Axway/agents-mulesoft/README_traceability.md

 Install the agent and provision Amplify Central access as described in [https://github.com/Axway/agents-mulesoft/blob/main/README.md](https://github.com/Axway/agents-mulesoft/blob/main/README.md).

-- Amplify organization id
+- Amplify organization id: the organization identifier.
+Refer to Platform home > Organization
-- Amplify Central environment name
+- Amplify Central environment name: the name of the environment the agent will report APIs to.
-- Public/Private key pem files
+- Service account client id: the service account client ID used by the agent to communicate with Amplify platform.
-- Service account client id
+- Public/Private key pem files: the public and private key associated to the service account the agent is using to communicate with Amplify platform.

 As well as access to Amplify Central it is assumed you have access to the [Mulesoft Anypoint Platform](https://anypoint.mulesoft.com/exchange).
 You need: